Northern High School (Detroit)

 Northern Senior High School was a public four-year high school located on the north end of Detroit, Michigan, United States.
 The school was a part of the Detroit Public Schools district.
 By the latter part of the 2000s, Northern Senior High School was cited for closure as well as several other local high schools in the Detroit School District.
 The Detroit International Academy is now housed in the building that was formerly known as Northern Senior High School.
 When Northern existed, it served a portion of New Center.

+History

-It was founded in 1916.
+The school was founded in 1916.

+In April 1966, over 2,000 students—98% of them African American—walked out of Detroit's Northern High School to protest the poor quality of their education.
+Their demonstration resulted in the removal of the principal, vice principal, and a school police officer.

+The school closed on June 22, 2007.